ruimalheiro/recursive-state-machine/README.md

 Inside our errorHandler you need to handle the error and return the state we want to go to.
 If we don't return anything, the machine will terminate.

+The machine returns `0` when terminating in success and returns `1` when terminating in error (e.g if nothing is returned from the `errorHandler`).
+It can also throw an error if something is wrong inside the `errorHandler`.

 Cleanup tasks are optional.
 They will always run on machine termination (regardless if it terminates in success or error state); E.g disconnecting from a database.

 The error handler is of the form: